 There is no inheritance tax in Russia, but inheritance law comes into play when expats die without a valid will.
 We look at the financial implications.

-Inheritance laws in Russia are built around the idea of social justice, with the overarching aim of providing for family members who are unable to take care of themselves.
-Foreigners working and living in the Federation, therefore, best advised to make wills in Russia, particularly when they own property or other assets, and want to make bequests to people beyond their immediate family, siblings or distant relatives.
+Inheritance laws in Russia are built around the idea of social justice, providing for family members who cannot care for themselves.
+Foreigners living in Russia, therefore, should make wills in Russia, particularly when they own Russian property or other assets, and want to make bequests to people beyond their immediate family, siblings or distant relatives.

 This guide offers an overview of Russian inheritance law and how it affects expats and their families.
 Sections include: